surdu/scroll-marker/README.md

 ### syncToMarkerLayer(markerLayer)

-Sync the markers on the scroll marker layer with the markers on a [DisplayMarkerLayer](https://atom.io/docs/api/v1.9.5/DisplayMarkerLayer)
+Sync the markers on the scroll marker layer with the markers on a [DisplayMarkerLayer](https://atom.io/docs/api/v1.9.5/DisplayMarkerLayer).

 **_Arguments:_**
- - **markerLayer** - an instance of [DisplayMarkerLayer](https://atom.io/docs/api/v1.9.5/DisplayMarkerLayer) that is usually used to highlight text in the editor
+ - **markerLayer** - an instance of [DisplayMarkerLayer](https://atom.io/docs/api/v1.9.5/DisplayMarkerLayer) that is used to highlight text in the editor

 **_Example:_**
 ```js